uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 `/scratch` is designed to serve as fast, temporary storage for running jobs, and is not long-term storage.
 For this reason, files older than NN days are automatically deleted from all `/scratch` directories.
 Store longer-term files in your home directory or purchased storage.

 ## How do I share data in my `/scratch` or leased storage with a colleague?
-To share data from your `/scratch` directly with any other user, use Globus sharing.
+To share data from your `/scratch` directly with any other user, use [Globus](/userinfo/globus) sharing.
 If your colleague also has an account on Rivanna, he or she does not need to set up a personal endpoint but can simply log into the uva#main-DTN endpoint and navigate to his or her `/scratch` directory to transfer the files.

 If you wish to share data in leased space with a member of your group, be sure that permissions are set so that the group member can access your subdirectory.
 The college can then simply use the data directly, or copy it elsewhere.
 If you wish to share data from your leased storage to a colleague who is not a member of the group, use Globus sharing in the same manner as sharing `/scratch`.

-## How do I check how much leased or home storage I am using on Rivanna?
-To check your home space, run `hdquota` (home directory quota).

-To check your leased space, change directory into your your leased space and then run `df -h /nv/volX/yourshare`, where `volX` is your leased storage volume and `yourshare` is the name of the group set up for the storage:

 - - -